 Nithya: We actually shot the entire film in only 2 days.
 That was possible only because of my cinematographer Mr. Vignesh Raj with whom we had done the film shot division extensively before the shoot.
 So we knew exactly what we wanted.
 The most challenging portions were the bike sequences which had to be shot convincingly that too on limited resources and tight budget.
 But with a lot of planning we were able to pull it off at the end.
 Also I would like to thank Mr. Vjay Chander, ReelIt Media and Mrs. Varsha Balabharthy for giving me an amazing film cast and crew who were extremely professional and that's the reason we were able to get such quality output.

 Cult Critic: Can you discuss the initial process or preproduction process of creating the film?

 We had put in a lot of time and effort in the pre-production process of the film.
 The locations, props, artist rehearsals, costumes, art work, etc were planned in advance.
-So it made our shooting and post-production process easy.I would like to thank my Direction Team who were there from the time I pitched my script till now.
-Mr. Yavana Rajan, Associate Director, with whom I had countless discussions regarding the script and Ms. Nila, who not only acted as Asst.
+So it made our film shooting and film post production process easy.I would like to thank my film direction team who were there from the time I pitched my script till now.
+Mr. Yavana Rajan, film associate director, with whom I had countless discussions regarding the movie script and Ms. Nila, who not only acted as Film Asst.
 Director but also helped me out with the story/mood board for the film which helped to a great extent in visualizing the scenes.
 Mr. Vinothraj was extremely helpful in organising everything during the days of shoot.
 Of course my family, who has been my pillar of strength and the biggest cheerleader for me.
 Without them none of these would have been possible.
 I would also like to extend my thanks to my friends and well wishers for being extremely supportive.